LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 with permission.

-This conformance suite also includes unit tests for Prolog features that are slowly becoming de facto standards (e.g. the `(*->)/2` control construct).
+This conformance suite also includes unit tests for Prolog features that are slowly becoming de facto standards (e.g. the `(*->)/2` control construct or the `setup_call_cleanup/3` built-in predicate).
 These tests are skipped, however, when running on a system that doesn't provide such features.

 Writing these tests was made easier by rewriting and, whenever necessary, updating, the tests found on the Prolog ISO conformance testing framework